 Broadcloth.
-Woollen plain weave fabric, heavily milled to develop a solid texture and fibrous surface coverage in order to be weatherproof. in order to allow for the degree of shrinkage required and still be a usable width, it was woven up to 40% wider than its finished width.
-Hence the defining characteristic is it’s loom width not it’s finished width.
+Woollen plain weave fabric, heavily milled to develop a solid texture and fibrous surface coverage in order to be weatherproof.
+In order to allow for the degree of shrinkage required to achieve these characteristics whilst remaining a usable width, it was woven up to 40% wider than its finished width.
+Hence the name comes from its loom width not its finished width.
 Capable of taking a cut edge without the need for hemming.
 Produced in various qualities from Superfine to Common.

 Callimancoe.
 Medium weight worsted sateen usually with a highly glazed finish, used for linings, ladies gowns, curtains etc. Produced in solid colours, stripes and with fancy floral woven patterns.